-- Identify the ingredients of Asphaltic Concrete and is use.
+Identify the ingredients of Asphaltic Concrete and its use.

-The seminar is organized into 4 learning modules with a capstone concrete project at the conclusion of the fourth module.
-Plan to study one module per week.
+The seminar is organized into 6 learning modules with a capstone concrete project at the conclusion of the fourth module.
+Please plan to study one module per week.

 The Concrete Handbook created by Steven Richardson, CPE, JD.
 Steven has placed concrete in the United States as well as Kwajalein Atoll, Iraq, and Afghanistan.
-He has observed concrete work in Russia.
+He has observed concrete work in Russia as well.
 His scientific approach to all things concrete will draw you into the world of concrete and give you a good foundation for understanding concrete and asphalt.